DexForce: Extracting Force-informed Actions from Kinesthetic Demonstrations for Dexterous Manipulation: Related work

 \textbf{Open-loop strategies for in-hand manipulation:} \ourName{} utilizes open-loop replay as part of its demonstration collection procedure.
-We are inspired by prior work that has shown the utility of open-loop strategies in complex dexterous manipulation.
-Like \ourName{}, \cite{wang2024penspin} leverages open-loop replay to obtain real-world demonstrations.
-They replay rollouts of reinforcement learning (RL) policies that have been trained and rolled-out in simulation, whereas \ourName{} replays actions extracted from kinesthetic demonstrations.
-Their method hinges on first training successful RL policies in simulation, which requires extensive tuning for every new task.
-In contrast, kinesthetic teaching is easily applied to new tasks.
-They only show their method on the single task of spinning cylindrical objects, whereas we demonstrate \ourName{} on six diverse tasks. \cite{bhatt2021surprisinglyrobust} designs open-loop primitives for in-hand reorientation and finds that open-loop strategies can also lead to ``surprisingly robust in-hand manipulation''.

-\textbf{Dexterous manipulation policies with force sensing:} Many works, compiled in a recent survey \cite{weinberg2024surveylearningbasedapproachesrobotic}, have studied how various types of tactile sensing affect policy learning.
-Our findings contribute to this body of work.
+We are inspired by prior work that has shown the utility of open-loop strategies in complex dexterous manipulation \cite{wang2024penspin, bhatt2021surprisinglyrobust}.